 Cotton

-See this Barossa design cotton honeycomb shower curtain at Amazon [sponsored link]
+See this Barossa design cotton honeycomb curtain at Amazon [sponsored link]

-Cotton is the best material to go for in a shower curtain as there are so many textures, thickness levels, colors, and designs to choose from; allowing you to maintain the aesthetics in your bathroom area.
+Cotton is the best material for a curtain as there are so many textures, thickness levels, colors, and designs to choose from, allowing you to maintain the aesthetics in your bathroom area.

-Whatever your bathroom décor may be, you’re bound to find a cotton shower curtain that will match it.
-Keep in mind though that you would need to have a liner installed so that you don’t end up ruining it from water damage.
+Whatever your bathroom décor may be, you’re bound to find a cotton curtain that will match it.
+Remember that you would need to have a liner installed so that you don’t end up ruining it from water damage.

 Linen

-If you want to upgrade the décor aspect and don’t mind spending a little bit more or even the extra task of getting it ironed, you might want to go for linen shower curtains.
-Linen is far sturdier than cotton which makes it reasonable why they would normally cost more.
+If you want to upgrade the décor aspect and don’t mind spending a little bit more or even the extra task of getting it ironed, you might want to go for linen curtains.
+Linen is far sturdier than cotton, which makes it reasonable why they would normally cost more.

 Linen tends to shrink when washed incorrectly so take note of the washing instructions before you throw it in the washer.
 It also wrinkles easily so you would have to iron out the wrinkles to keep its appearance nice and seamless.